 At the early stage of such dental diseases as gingivitis, most cats show no signs of oral discomfort or pain.
 This is because the pain brought about by the infection slowly increases with time.
 If left untreated, such oral disease will develop into periodontalwhich is terribly painful for a cat to bear as she finds it hard to chew on food or even swallow.

 Studies have shown that about 70% of cats are prone to contract dental diseases as gingivitisand stomatitisat certain points of their lives.
-This is why it is important for cat owners to pay close attention to the oral health of their cats even when it seems she isn’t displaying any sign of pain or oral distress.
+This is why it is important for cat owners to pay close attention to the oral health of the cat teeth even when it seems she isn’t displaying any sign of pain or oral distress.
 To save your cat from undergoing the severe pain that comes with a full blown oral disease, It’s always best to discover an oral illness on time and have it treated before it gets severe.

 Signs A Cat Has Contracted A Dental Disease